-10 Haunted Vacation Rentals for Very Brave Souls
+13 Haunted Vacation Rentals for Very Brave Souls

-If you enjoy the shiver running up your spine, having your hair stand on end, and your blood running cold, then these haunted Airbnbs and VRBOs will give you goosebumps.
-After all, what better way to really test the limits on how scared one enjoys being than by sleeping in a room with the spirits of people long since deceased who, for one reason or another, just can’t let their weary souls rest?
+Do you enjoy shivers running up your spine, your hair standing on end, and your blood running cold?If so, these haunted Airbnbs are just for you.
+After all, what better way to really test your limits than by sleeping in a room with ghosts who, for one reason or another, just can’t let their weary souls rest?

-7 guests/$228 per night
+2 guests/$295 per night

-2 guests/$145 per night
+4 guests/$109 per night

-4 guests/$203 per night
+4 guests/$236 per night

 What guests say: “This cottage is within walking distance to amazing restaurants and historic sites!
 Vicki has the tiniest detailed cozy touches to make this Airbnb truly unforgettable.
 From fresh flowers to movies and literature relating to Savannah’s great history, you’ll be glad you didn’t stay in a modern hotel.
 Our favorite part was reading the guest book of all the spooky experiences!
 We had a few ourselves, but would definitely stay here again!
 The best way to describe this place is as if someone’s cozy grandmother’s house and a museum had a baby, this cottage would be the result.”

-10 guests/$552 per night
+12 guests/$722 per night